The Rock Show: Music video

+A gray Dodge Ram Van, a similar model of which was used in the video for the song.

-The music video for "The Rock Show" depicts the band spending their major-label budget on a variety of chaotic stunts and humorous pranks.
-The video's large budget—reportedly $500,000—was deliberately used for these extravagant stunts as part of its humor.
+The music video for "The Rock Show" continued blink-182's tradition of elaborate comedic videos, and depicts the band spending an extravagant budget provided by their record label on chaotic stunts and pranks.
 It depicts the trio trashing televisions and trains, taking homeless individuals for a spa makeover, handing out cash to strangers, and paying dancers to mow lawns.
+DeLonge said the group had originally envisioned more outrageous stunts, including driving cars off cliffs and setting pianos on fire, but many ideas were abandoned because they could not be broadcast on television.
 Many of the people involved were bewildered when handed money during filming, with some even suspecting it was a scam.
+The budget for the clip was reportedly $500,000.

 The video was directed by the Malloy brothers, who had previously gained experience making surf films.
+DeVoe knew the filmmakers through his connections in the surfing industry.
 Marcos Siega, who had directed three of the band's previous videos, wrote a treatment for "The Rock Show" but was unable to get his schedule aligned to direct the clip.
 The band's label, MCA, initially wanted the video to focus on skateboarding, aiming to align the band with their SoCal subculture, but the band rejected the idea.
 "We had to really put our foot down [with the label]," Hoppus recalled, noting that their growing clout allowed them to get the video they wanted.
 Hoppus later recalled that the band conceived the video as a deliberately chaotic, DIY-style clip, using handheld cameras in the style of an "anarchic skate video".
 The project became a way to lampoon the often exorbitant music-video budgets that reached millions at the millennial peak of the record industry.
 Still: "That was a cheap video for a band of our size at that time," Hoppus said.
 Despite initial label skepticism, Hoppus observed that the resulting footage fit well with MTV's post-Jackass programming, which embraced its anarchic tone.
 "We thought we’d made the Casablanca of punk videos," he remembered.
 The gray 1985 Dodge van that the band used for the video was later bought and restored by fans, where it has since been used as a traveling fan exhibit at Blink concerts.

+The video for "The Rock Show" attracted heavy airplay on MTV's TRL, where it was retired from their countdown after 65 days, in August 2001.
+Other music videos have used a similar conceit, which critics have sometimes pointed out as reminiscent of "The Rock Show".
+Pop-punk band Knuckle Puck took direct inspiration for their 2017 clip for "Gone", while Drake's 2018 video for "God's Plan" was deemed unintentionally similar.